 This was my first time staying with YHA and I am totally sold!
 Glamping at YHA Hawkshead was the serene and welcoming experience I was craving.
 Get ready to embrace mother nature by booking your spot!

 FAQs | STAY AT YHA HAWKSHEAD

 Dogs are more than welcome at YHA Hawkshead.
 They are allowed in the dining areas and dog bowls are available for your furry friends.

 An additional fee of £5 is payable per dog per night for the camping pod, cabin and tipi accommodation which is payable upon arrival.
 Dogs stay for free if you are pitching your own tent.
 Pets are not allowed in the hostel rooms although assistance dogs are welcome throughout.

 Towels are not provided as standard but you can hire them at reception to save space in your bag.

 If you are not ready to immerse yourself in a digital detox, the Free WiFi works well in the communal areas in the main house or the courtyard.

 What are the opening times and check-in at YHA Hawkshead?

-Check-in time is from 5pm until 10pm.
+As per the YHA book terms, check-in time is from 5pm until 10pm.
 Check out is at 10am.

 The main house locked at 10pm, and you are given a code to enter out of hours to access the facilities.